-10.7.3 Evaluation: Measuring the Success of Meeting the Goals and Objectives of this IMP.
+10.7.3 Evaluation: Measuring the Success of Meeting the Goals and Objectives of this IMP

-Measuring the success of this IMP in addressing streamflow depletions due to new uses begun subsequent to July 1, 1997, and maintaining current progress (Goal 1 from Chapter 9).
+Measuring the success of this IMP in addressing streamflow depletions due to new uses begun subsequent to July 1, 1997.

-10.7.3.1 Annual Review:
+10.7.3.1 Annual Review

 In order to meet the requirements of Neb.
-Rev. Stat. § 46-715(5)(d)(ii), the data contained in the annual reports submitted by the SPNRD and the NeDNR will be reviewed and analyzed annually to assess the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP.
+Rev. Stat. § 46-715(5)(d)(ii), the data contained in the annual reports submitted by the TPNRD and the NeDNR will be reviewed and analyzed annually to assess the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP for the current tenyear increment.
 The annual review will consider both the near-term and long-term effects of any permitted new consumptive uses.
-A 50-year stream depletion curve may be used to assess the impacts of any new uses contained within the annual reports to show the long-term potential impacts of annual changes.
+A 50-year stream depletion curve, based on the COHYST 2010 stream depletion analysis, may be used to assess the impacts of any new uses contained within the annual reports to show the long-term potential impacts of annual changes.

-10.7.3.2 Robust Review:
+10.7.3.2 Robust Review

-In addition to the annual review, a more Robust Review of the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP for the current ten-year increment will be carried out periodically.
-This study will be developed to meet the requirements of reporting for the NNDP as well as Neb.
-Rev. Stat § 46-715(5)(d)(iii) to determine whether the measures adopted in this IMP are sufficient to offset depletions due to post-July 1, 1997, water uses and sustain progress toward a fully appropriated level of water use (Robust Review).
+In addition to the annual review, a more robust review of the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP for the current ten-year increment will be carried out periodically.
+This analysis will be developed to meet the requirements of reporting for the NNDP as well as Neb.
+Rev. Stat. § 46-715(5)(d)(iii) to determine whether the measures adopted in this IMP are sufficient to offset depletions due to post-July 1, 1997, water uses and sustain progress toward a fully appropriated level of water use.
 A Robust Review will be conducted in 2023 and 2027.
-The purpose of these Robust Reviews will be to address the indicator and triggers outlined in section 10.6.2 of this IMP, which helps measure progress toward reaching the targets from Chapter 9.
+The purpose of these Robust Reviews will be to address the indicator and triggers outlined in Section 10.6.2 of this IMP, which helps measure progress toward reaching the targets from Chapter 9.
 The process for this review is described below.
 The previous Robust Review will also serve as guidance for conducting the next one.